 produced over two dozen spots.

-becoming active there, and a 24-hour map of FT8 spots on 80m
+a recent 24-hour map of the same three modes on 80m

-showed that the antenna has solid coverage across North America, and even pulled in a
+showed that the antenna has solid coverage across North America, with DX coverage into

 The performance of the antenna is clearly up to the task of both DX and domestic HF